 This course provides practical work experiences in television where students will apply classroom/lab knowledge and develop job competencies.
-Sixty hours of internship minimum, and 15 hours classroom instruction.
-Positions may be offered on Leeward campus and/or in other off-campus television assignments.
+The course requires a minimum of eighty hours in internship and 15 hours in classroom instruction.
+Positions may be offered on Leeward CC campus and/or in other off-campus television assignments.
 Practicum class includes: resume writing, job interviewing skills, and creation of demo reels.

-Prerequisite: ENG 100 or higher or equivalent; and MATH 100 or higher, or equivalent, or instructor's approval; TVPR 101, 121, 126, 136, 142, 151, 210, 211, 226, 227, and 251.
+Prerequisite: ENG 100 or higher or equivalent; and MATH 100 or higher, or equivalent, or instructor's approval and TVPR 101, 121, 126, 136, 142, 151, 210, 211, 226, 227, and 251.

-TVPR 294 Advanced Film and Video Digital Editing and Post Production Audio (3)
+TVPR 294 Advanced Film and Video Editing and Post-Production Audio (3)

 This course concentrates knowledge, skills, and application of advanced film and video editing techniques with creation of a final multi-track soundtrack for productions.
-Current editing software includes Adobe Premier, Final Cut Pro, and Avid.

-Prerequisite: ENG 100 or higher or equivalent; and MATH 100 or higher, or equivalent, or instructor's approval; TVPR 101, 121, 126, 136, 142, 151, 211, 226, and 251.
+Prerequisite: ENG 100 or higher or equivalent; and MATH 100 or higher, or equivalent, or instructor's approval and TVPR 101, 121, 126, 136, 142, 151, 211, 226, and 251, or instructor's approval.